Tips to help maintain relationships:

 - If you are a friend of someone with a new dementia diagnosis, ask them what changes to social activities might be needed and what might they enjoy doing together.
 Be open to changes.

-- If you are a friend to someone with a diagnosis, learn more about the rare dementia.
+- If you are a friend of someone living with a rare dementia, learn more about the dementia.
 Learning more on your own is an excellent way to help your friend.
-You can attend one of the RDS Canada diagnosis specific support groups to find out more about the diagnosis itself and how to be a supportive friend.
+You can attend one of the RDS Canada diagnosis-specific support groups to find out more about the diagnosis itself and how to be a supportive friend.

 - Pay attention to pace.
-The pace of activities may need to change, the person with dementia diagnosis is the best person to set the pace amongst friends.
+The pace of activities may need to change.
+The person living with dementia is the best person to set the pace amongst friends.

 - Focus on what is possible and enjoyable and not on the limitations.